momentohq/public-dev-docs/docs/leaderboard/develop/api-reference/index.md

 <SdkExampleTabs snippetId={'API_LeaderboardUpsert'} />

-For large leaderboards, you will need to upsert in batches of 8192 elements.
+Upsert is implemented as a batched operation, so for large leaderboards, you can upsert in batches of up to 8192 elements.

 <SdkExampleTabs snippetId={'API_LeaderboardUpsertPagination'} />